hellums/lacey-bacon/README.md

   - >python romcomSQL.py

 # Satisfaction of Code Louisville Requirements
-Requirements are called out in code, just search for "Code Louisville" in the python files
+Requirements are called out in code, just search for "Code Louisville" in the python files (romcom, romcomPrep, testRomcom, romcomSQL)

 Category 1 - Python Programming Basics
 - [x] Implement a “master loop” console application where the user can repeatedly enter commands/perform actions, including choosing to exit the program.